noshitsecurity/triassic.github.io/agenda.md

 `7.
 Building with AOB in mind`

-We go over the practical application of Zero-Trust architecture built with assumption of breach, and review how the NSS architecture created by the students covered these critical areas.<br /><br />
+We go over the practical application of Zero-Trust architecture built with assumption of breach present, and review how the NSS architecture created by the students covers these critical areas.<br /><br />

 `8.
 Azure Security Center`